Sarah Hughes, Chief Executive at the Centre for Mental Health, explains why she is supporting Irish in Britain’s Mental Health and Wellbeing Charter.

 Promoting the Irish in Britain Mental Health and Wellbeing Charter in your organisation

-We thank our members for their commitment, professionalism and integrity of to ensure the promotion of the charter within their organisations.
+We thank our members for their commitment, professionalism and integrity to ensure the promotion of the charter within their organisations.

 Suggested ways to support the Irish in Britain Mental Health and Wellbeing Charter